non-destructive testing, #training for ground-penetrating radar, #georadar

 No matter whether you work with #GSSI, #Mala, #Sensorsandsoftware, #IDS, #Leica, #RadarTeam, #3Dradar or any other brand we can help you with your training. # training for ground penetrating radar # georadar

-Our training courses are organized into two tiers: Intro and Advanced.
-Intro classes assume no prior knowledge of GPR or EM technology. applications. # georadar
+Our training courses are split into two tiers: Intro and Advanced.
+Intro classes are for those with no prior knowledge of GPR. #georadar

-Get custom schedule and quotes by contacting us.
-A member of our experienced team will get in touch as soon as possible.
+Get custom schedules and price quotes by contacting us.
+A member of our team will get in touch as soon as possible.

 Ground penetrating radar is also known as GPR, Georadar, and ground probing radar.
 A GPR system is made up of three main components: